-How specialization improves quality
+How firm specialization improves quality

 Independence is the default state

-The AICPA’s independence rules (ET 1.200 and its subsections)2 are written for a world in which the same firm might audit a client while also preparing its tax return or evaluating its software systems.
+The AICPA’s independence rules (ET 1.200 and its subsections)1 are written for a world in which the same firm might audit a client while also preparing its tax return or evaluating its software systems.
 The rules permit much of this — with safeguards, documentation, and careful management of self-review threats.
 But “permitted with safeguards” is not the same as “structurally independent.”
 Every full-service firm with an audit practice spends real energy navigating those threats: deciding which non-attest services can be offered to attest clients, monitoring fee dependence, training staff on which conversations cross the line, and documenting the analysis for peer review.

 An assurance-only firm sidesteps the exercise.
 There is no tax return to prepare, no bookkeeping to outsource back to the auditor, no advisory engagement that might compromise objectivity.
 Independence is no longer a balancing act — it’s the structural starting point.
 For audit committees, lenders, and sureties, that structural clarity is worth something.
 For the firm, it removes a recurring source of risk and administrative drag.

-Talent and resources are aligned for one purpose
+Resources are aligned for one purpose

 An assurance-only firm is a more focused one